octdobre/workspace/VisualStudio/1-refactoring.md

-# Visual Studio C# Series Part 1: Refactoring
+# Visual Studio C# Series Part 1: Formatting and Refactoring

 This is a **Visual Studio** series on the most important features available for a C# developer.